cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 }
 ```

-It gets all candidates.
+This gets all candidates.
 There may be many, but not so many that it grinds the application.
 After all, it only gets all that was put during the block itself.

 ## Leaderboard handling